Peter Erceg | eziFunerals

 Yes, you certainly can.
 There is no regulation for a Funeral Director to deny you your right to source a coffin that is not of their own.
 There are many independent funeral directors who would have no problem in letting you BYO coffin.
-Funeral directors like Greenhaven Funeral Services are about looking after their client families and allowing them to have choices and the ability to honour and celebrate the life of the ones they love in their own unique way.
+Our Premium Member Funeral Directors are about looking after their client families and allowing them to have choices and the ability to honour and celebrate the life of the ones they love in their own unique way.

 The sale of coffins is big business and companies like Scientia now offer an affordable range of coffins and caskets direct to the public.
 All their coffins are tested and certified by an independent Australian ISO/IEC17025 laboratory and comply with the guidelines set by the Australasian Cemeteries and Crematoria Association.